agordienproject/auas_inspection_engine/notes.md

 * If you're using a VM, you have to start it before connecting the systems with USB.
 Also, you have to use USB 3.0 in the VM configuration (for the camera).
 When your VM is started, you can plug the systems.
 You will normally see in "devices" the camera and the Arduino.
 * For the Arduino, if you click on it in the devices options, the box will be checked (so the system is connected to the VM).
 If you want to see that it's really connected, type this in a terminal : ```ls -la /dev/tty*```, you must see "/dev/ttyACM0", witch is the arduino port
 * For the camera, do the same method to connect it.
 To see if the camera is connected to the VM, use this command : ```lsusb```.
 You must see "Interl Corp.....", depends on the model that you have.
 You could also use that command to see arduino connection.

+### Improvments

+- When building the ftp_server, use pip install requirements
+- Be sure to have Python 3.12 and not higher